Yogesh-S/Anaconda-Distribution-and-Python-Environments/README.md

 ### Anaconda Distribution
 - Anaconda is a distribution of packages built specifically for data science.
 Anaconda is a program to manage (install, upgrade, or uninstall) packages and environments to use with Python.
 It's simple to install packages with Anaconda and create virtual environments to work on multiple projects conveniently.
 - Anaconda is a software distribution that includes the following:
-  - **Anaconda Navigator** - It is a graphical user interface that helps open up any installed applications, such as Jupyter notebook
+  - **Anaconda Navigator** - a GUI for managing your environments, packages and to open any installed application.
-  - **conda** - A command-line utility for package and environment management.
+  - **conda** - a command-line utility
   - **Python** - The latest version of Python gets installed as an individual package.
+  - **Anaconda Prompt** - (Only for Windows) a terminal where you can use the command-line interface to manage your environments and packages
-  - Over 160 scientific packages and their dependencies are also installed.
+  - A bunch of applications, such as **Spyder**.
+It is an IDE geared toward scientific development.
+In total, over 160 scientific packages and their dependencies are also installed.

 ### What is Python Package?
 - A package is a bunch of modules, where each module consists of a set of classes and function definitions.
 After installing a particular package, you can import and use the functions defined in that package.